marcomalva/rstudio-rmarkdown-primer/install-r-packages.md

 ## OS Package Fixes

 ### Fix X11 Display

+> This problem does **no longer exist in RStudio 2024.09.1**.
+It comes with the
+> packages `xauth xfonts-base xvfb` already installed.

 When running Knit I got the something like the following error message: